Suspicious Videogame Generosity

 Turn Based Strategy

-These more for "did you understand the material?" checks.
-The real world forgives you if you have to open any book, notebook, etc. What the real world doesn't forgive is if you don't understand the material to create a quality product (and especially if that product involves human lives)
+- These are more for "did you understand the material?" checks.
+The real world forgives you if you have to open a book, notebook, etc. What the real world doesn't forgive is if you don't understand the material well enough to create a quality product even with those aids (and especially if that product involves human lives)